shibuk3/Data_Structures_and_Algorithms/Bit mainpulation.md

 For example, 1 << 33 is undefined if integers are stored using 32 bits.
 For bit shift of larger values 1ULL<<62  ULL is used for Unsigned Long Long which is defined using 64 bits which can store large values.
+- The & operator can be used to quickly check if a number is odd or even.
+The value of expression (x & 1) would be non-zero only if x is odd, otherwise the value would be zero.

 ```cpp
 #include <iostream>